EulerStream/Euler-API-SDK/src/sdk/docs/AlertsApi.md

 |[**retrieveAlert**](#retrievealert) | **GET** /accounts/{account_id}/alerts/{alert_id}/retrieve | |

 # **createAlert**
-> ICreateAlertResponse createAlert(iAlertConfigBase)
+> CreateAlertResponse createAlert(createAlertRequest)

 Create a creator alert.
-These alerts are used to notify users of a new livestream.
+These Alerts are used to notify users of a new livestream.

 ### Example